Per-Plexing Synology

 NAS Upgrade

 The second driver for this post was that my previous Synology NAS, a DS213+, was limited to upgrading only as far as DSM 6.2.4; Synology announced EoL for this version would be October 1, 2024.
 This forced me to upgrade my NAS Q2 2024 to a DS423+.
-Thus, with an increase from 2 to 4 bays, and the purchase of larger capacity drives (the MTTF of the decades old drives in the DS213+ was foreseeable!), I now had a great deal more storage available.
+Thus, with an increase from 2 to 4 bays, and the purchase of larger capacity drives (the MTTF of the existing decades old drives in the DS213+ was foreseeable!), I now had a great deal more storage available.

 ‘Plexed

-So what to do if, like me, you used Video Station but wanted to ensure you can continue to be up-to-date with the DSM – you might as well because it is inevitable that Synology will drop support for v7.2.1 at some point in the future.
+So what to do if, like me, you used Video Station but wanted to ensure you can continue to be up-to-date with DSM – you might as well because it is inevitable that Synology will drop support for v7.2.1 at some point in the future.

 There are a number of packages out there that can be installed on DSM which will give you equivalent functionality to Video Station.
 I decided to opt for Plex.
 In part, because it is readily available on all the LG televisions we have at home, and also on Android devices.

-Best practice configuration of your video library under Plex is discussed later.
+Best practice configuration of your video library under Plex is discussed later, but for the time being lets continue with rounding up all the other constituent parts…

 Up to the Job